Arlo White: Major League Soccer

 White became the sole commentator for the Seattle Sounders FC of Major League Soccer at the start of the 2010 season.
 He became acquainted with the team's broadcasting executive, Brian O'Connell, during his tenure at the BBC covering the Super Bowl and was hired after Kevin Calabro had departed from his role during the Sounders' inaugural season.
 White had substituted for Calabro for a regular season match against the Houston Dynamo in July 2009.
 He briefly returned to the BBC to join their coverage of the 2010 FIFA World Cup.

 On 11 March 2012, White became the play-by-play commentator for all MLS and US National Team games on NBC and NBC Sports Network.
 He was recommended for the role by MLS commissioner Don Garber.
 As part of his duties for NBC, he was the lead football play-by-play commentator at the 2012 Olympic Games in London, where he commentated on all of the matches for the US women's national team.

 On 3 March 2020, White became the play-by-play commentator for the Chicago Fire during the offseason.
+He was retained by the club in 2022 after joining LIV Golf, despite controversy surrounding the golf tournament and its backers.